appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-deploying-and-executing-processfloww.md

 (b) Click on the NEXT button, the selected apps and its adapters in the designed Process Flow would get downloaded.
 The latest adapters set for your application, gets downloaded on your selected On-Premise Environment.
 The screen navigates to the **Set up Connection** section.

 ### Set up Connection

+The section will allow you to map the credential tokens selected in the app node configuration window with the credentials provided in your agent.

+_**Note: You cannot navigate to the next section of the wizard without selecting the credentials the applications used.**_

+#### Set up Connection - On-Premise

 (a) The screen navigates to the Set-up connection section of the Deploy wizard.
 You need to select the credential from the drop down, for the respective application used in the Process Flow.